gregoryloden/run/README.txt

  These pause until something happens to the color of the pixel at x-[x] and y-[y].
 Pause will pause until the red-green-blue color at x-[x], y-[y] is red-[r], green-[g], and blue-[b].
 Pausenot does the opposite- it will pause WHILE the pixel is that color.
+The command

 	pause	123	456	128	255	32